w3c/wai-tutorials/source/images/imagemap.html.erb.md

 ## An organizational chart with links to individual pages
 {:.ex}

 The following organizational chart is used to provide links to each director's home page.
 The text alternative for the image is “Board of Directors and related staff:”.
 Each linked `<area>` has a text alternative to identify the individual -- for example, “Davy Jones: Chairman”.
+The alternative text for individuals also state their relation in the graph.

 {::nomarkdown}
 <%= sample_start %>